 Once you have items in the translation memory, you can start using it to translate project rows.
 The usage is very easy: just select a translation cell and press F2, or start typing.
 The application uses translation memory on the background to find suitable translations for the selected cell.
 If found, the application shows a list that shows the available matches sorted by the match percent.
 If there is a perfect match, it is always shown on the top.
 The search might take a few seconds, and the list will be updated every time the background process finds a match.
 The perfect match (if any) comes instantly following possible fuzzy matches.
 Depending on the size of your translation memory and your configuration, the search process can take anything between milliseconds to several seconds.
 The search process is working on a background thread, so it does not prevent you from normally using the application.
 If you select another cell and there is an ongoing search, it will be terminated, and a new search starts.

 You can add any number of translation memories.
-New translation memory can either be a local translation memory that exists on your computer, and only you use it, or a translation memory can exist on the cloud where the whole translation team can share the same translations.
+New translation memory can either be a local translation memory that exists on your computer, and only you use it, or a translation memory can exist on a server ot the cloud where the whole translation team can share the same translations.
 A local translation memory uses an embedded SQLite database.
 The local translation memory is restricted to a single user.
 If any users want to share the same translation memory, you should create a translation memory into the cloud or into a server database.
 If you are using a server database, you can use either MySQL or SQL Server databases.

 What is the difference between a termbase, translation memory, existing translations, and machine translator?